History of Los Angeles Metro Rail and Busway: 1981–1990: Construction begins

 The initial plan for the RTD's rapid transit line settled on a route that would travel west from Downtown Los Angeles along Wilshire Boulevard to Fairfax Avenue, then turn north along Fairfax to the San Fernando Valley.
-The route was controversial, with many residents and business owners in the Fairfax District publicly worried about gentrification traffic congestion, and parking, but observers believed that the real fear revolved around minorities using the subway to travel into more affluent neighborhoods.
+The route was controversial, with many residents and business owners in the Fairfax District publicly worried about gentrification, traffic congestion, and parking, but observers believed that the real fear revolved around minorities using the subway to travel into more affluent neighborhoods.

 A methane explosion at a Ross Dress for Less clothing store at Fairfax and 3rd Street on March 24, 1985, gave Rep. Henry Waxman, who represented the Fairfax District, a reason to derail the project that was opposed by his constituents by prohibiting tunneling in an alleged "methane danger zone" along Wilshire.
 This zone stretched on either side of Wilshire Boulevard from Hancock Park to west of Fairfax (through areas of his district where subway opposition was strongest).

-Congress passed the ban in 1986, but due in part to last-minute lobbying by RTD president Nick Patsaouras, compromise was reached between Waxman and Rep. Julian Dixon.
+Congress passed the ban in 1986, but due in part to last-minute lobbying by RTD president Nick Patsaouras, a compromise was reached between Waxman and Rep. Julian Dixon.
 The deal allowed funding to go through as long as it did not fund construction that passed through the Wilshire corridor, although the compromise allowed a 1 mi stub on Wilshire between Vermont and Western.